irregular-rhomboid/irregular-rhomboid.github.io/_posts/2026-01-01-linear-algebra-is-turing-complete.md

 where $t_0$ is the slot under the reading head.

 Now we're entering into [*Banach space*](https://en.wikipedia.org/wiki/Banach_space) territory proper, so let's name the space where those objects live.
 Due to the way we're representing the tape-symbols, the simplest such space is $T = \ell^\infty (\mathbb{Z},\mathbb{R}^{\vert\Gamma\vert})$, that is the *space of bounded two-sided infinite sequences in* $\mathbb{R}^{\vert\Gamma\vert}$.
 We also define $M = \mathbb{R}^{\vert Q\vert}$ as a shorthand.
 Let's wrap this part up by defining the space where the complete state of our Turing machine resides.
-The machine at a given point in time is completely characterized by its machine state and tape-state, so the straightforward way to translate this into the language of functional analysis is to take the [*direct sum*](https://en.wikipedia.org/wiki/Direct_sum) of our representations of the machine states and tape-states.
+The machine at a given point in time is completely characterized by its machine state and tape state, so the straightforward way to translate this into the language of functional analysis is to take the [*direct sum*](https://en.wikipedia.org/wiki/Direct_sum) of our representations of the machine states and tape-states.
 In other words, our state space is

 $$ X = M \oplus T, $$